DCM-UPB/NNVMC/examples/README.md

 ## Example 6

-`ex6/`: solve 1 dimension 1 particle harmonic oscillator using a Neural Network Wave Function and optimizing via the SR algorithm (using GSL).
+`ex6/`: solve 1 dimension 1 particle harmonic oscillator using a Neural Network Wave Function and optimizing via the Adam algorithm.